maksmaisak/htn/planning.md

 ![Some tasks](_media/tasks.png ':size=400')

 The basic building block of HTN-based AI is a **Task**.
 A planner arranges tasks into a plan that can be executed one by one.
-Primitive tasks, like `Move To` or `Grab Firearm`, are atomic actions the character can execute.
-Compound tasks like `Get in Shooting Range` in the image above are compound tasks that expand into a plan of their own.
+Primitive tasks like `Move To` or `Grab Firearm` are atomic actions the character can execute.
+Subnetwork tasks like `Get in Shooting Range` in the image above are compound tasks that expand into a plan of their own.

 Each task contributes a certain cost the plan, such that the planner strives to find the plan with the lowest total cost during planning.
 The cost of each task is determined during planning.